-Abraham invited three visitors to spend the afternoon and eat dinner with him, but he neglected to mention to Sarah that the visitors were in fact angels, and one was the Lord Himself!
+Abraham invited three visitors to spend the afternoon and eat dinner with him, but he forgot to tell Sarah that the visitors were in fact angels, and one was the Lord Himself!
 The Lord had come on purpose to answer Sarah's prayer and to give her the desire of her heart, but she had no way of knowing.
-According to the custom of that time, Sarah did not eat with her male visitors but stayed inside the tent out of sight.
+According to the traditions of her culture, Sarah did not eat with her male visitors but stayed inside the tent out of sight.
 If she had known whom she was cooking for she might have been more nervous about it-and she certainly would have been careful not to make sarcastic comments under her breath!
 The Angel challenged her unbelief and promised that she would conceive in her old age and bear a son.
 "Don't forget to entertain strangers;" you never know when the Lord may be looking for a home where He is welcome.

 Simon Peter is eternally glad that he welcomed Jesus home for lunch after church one Sabbath day.
-It was at an early point in his relationship with Jesus and he was not yet one of the disciples, but his home was open for the Lord both to serve and to be served.
-As a direct result of Peter's invitation to lunch, Jesus healed Peter's mother-inlaw; and after lunch Jesus spent the evening healing sick people from His new headquarters in Peter's home.
+It was at an early point in his relationship with Jesus and he was not yet a disciple, but his home was open for the Lord both to serve and to be served.
+Because of Peter's invitation to lunch, Jesus healed Peter's mother-in-law; and after lunch Jesus spent the evening healing sick people from His new headquarters in Peter's home.

-A hint from Becca about how to invite Jesus and His disciples home after church:
+Here's a hint from Becca about how to invite Jesus and His disciples home after church: